Ra1nnYT/Ra1nnYT.github.io/readme.md

 😊❤

-yall why tf did I use html code to format this lol
+Hi this is Rainn from 2024, two years after the document was made.
+I have one question: why tf did I use html code to format this? lol